dheerajram13/Spider-Package-Manager/README.md

 # Spider Package Manager
-Designed and developed a package manager for Windows Operating Systems with security permissions.
+Designed and developed a package manager for Windows Operating System.

 ## Getting Started